AxaFrance/oidc-client/FAQ.md

   }
 ````

-This will make impossible to inject dynamic script into an iframe.
+This blocks dynamic script injection into an iframe.

-2 - Set up <OidcProvider> for **react** or your redirect callback for **oidc-client** at your beginning of your script of your application.
+2 - Initialize `<OidcProvider>` for **React** or the redirect callback for **oidc-client** at the start of your application script.
-It should be configured before any fetch call to any services.
+Configure it before making any fetch calls to services.
-This will prevent from any XSS attacks.
+This guards against XSS attacks.